ambrazhei/aweCSSome/README.md

 HTML markup of all components was developed based on semantic of HTML5 tags.
 It gives a lot of benefits besides SEO.
 In addition to semantic markup aweCSSome components are enriched by structured metadata using [microdata](https://schema.org/docs/gs.html) for common cases (product cards, reviews etc.).

-These efforts lead to successful project indexation by search engines and to enhance "snippet" make them "rich", or short piece of quoted text that is shown when the page appears in [search listings](https://developers.google.com/search/docs/guides/mark-up-content).
+These efforts lead to successful project indexing by search engines and enhance website "snippet" by making it "rich", or a short piece of quoted text shown when the page appears in [search listings](https://developers.google.com/search/docs/guides/mark-up-content).

 ### WCAG 2.0 compliance

-As well as given benefits for SEO appropriate semantic of HTML markup of aweCSSome components improves the accessibility of the user interface.
+SEO appropriate HTML markup semantics of aweCSSome components improves the accessibility of the user interface.

-Accessibility of the components is improved by following [WAI-ARIA Authoring Practices 1.1](https://www.w3.org/TR/wai-aria-practices).
-All of the components will be polished  to be [WCAG 2.0](https://www.w3.org/TR/WCAG20) compliance.
+Accessibility of components is improved by following [WAI-ARIA Authoring Practices 1.1](https://www.w3.org/TR/wai-aria-practices).
+All of the components will be polished to be [WCAG 2.0](https://www.w3.org/TR/WCAG20) compliant.

 ## Contributing